zoepicone/zoepicone/README.md

-- 👋 Hi, I’m @zoedelphi
+- 👋 Hi, I’m Zoe
 - 2nd year BSc student at Victoria University of Wellington
 - Currently learning Java/C/Ruby/Vala
 - Looking to learn more about low level programming
+- You can contact me on my website, whenever I get around to making that